ucrcsedept/cs010b/README.md

 2. Click add a new host, and type the following command.
 Note that your CS username is the same as your UCR NetID.

     ``` ssh [your_ucr_netid]@cs010b.cs.ucr.edu ```

+> Note: If you are prompted to select the SSH configuration to edit, select the one that starts with `C:\Users` if you are on Windows, or if you are on Linux/MacOS, select the one that starts with `/home/`

 3. Now you have saved the address as a known host.
 Repeat step 1 by typing in "Remote-SSH: Connect to Host" into the command palette (F1), and you should see `cs010b.cs.ucr.edu` is a saved host.
 Click on it, and a new instance of VSCode should open, prompting you for your CS password.